abdallahsafi-401-advanced-javascript/api-server/README.md

 ## Architecture

-This application was build with Node.js and it includes:
+This application was build with express Node.js framwork and it includes:
+- jest: test package
+- @code-fellows/supergoose: to test the HTTP and mongo database
+- morgan: to log the method and the timestamp on the terminal
+- cors: to set rules for cross origins

 # UML diagram
 ![uml-diagram](./assets/app-server.jpg)

 ## Change Log
-15-09-2020 4:30pm
+16-09-2020 3:00pm